Pikes Peak National Cemetery

 Artist's rendering of Pikes Peak National Cemetery in Colorado Springs, Colorado.

 Hours: This cemetery is under construction, and does not currently have operating hours.
 The cemetery is expected to begin operations in October 2018.
-For more information about Pikes Peak National Cemetery, call the National Cemetery Administration Continental District Office at 303-914-5700.
+For more information about Pikes Peak National Cemetery, call 719-216-1025, or call the National Cemetery Administration Continental District Office at 303-914-5700.

 Burial in a national cemetery is open to all members of the armed forces who have met a minimum active duty service requirement and were discharged under conditions other than dishonorable.
 A Veteran's spouse, widow or widower, minor dependent children, and under certain conditions, unmarried adult children with disabilities may also be eligible for burial.
 Eligible spouses and children may be buried even if they predecease the Veteran.
 Members of the reserve components of the armed forces who die while on active duty or who die while on training duty, or were eligible for retired pay, may also be eligible for burial.
 For more information visit our eligibility web page.